 Demand & Career Outlook for Surgical Technologists

 The future looks very bright for surgical technologists.
-As proof of point, the Bureau of Labor Statistics (BLS 2023) projects a 5 percent increase nationally in job openings in this field between 2022 and 2032, faster than the average anticipated growth for all occupations during that period (3 percent).
-With the expected addition of 5,900 positions for surgical technologists around the country, there are expected to be ample professional opportunities in this field in the decade to come.
+As proof of point, the Bureau of Labor Statistics (BLS 2025) projects a 4 percent increase nationally in job openings in this field between 2024 and 2034, faster than the average anticipated growth for all occupations during that period (3 percent).
+With the expected addition of 5,200 surgical technologist positions nationwide, there will be ample professional opportunities in this field in the decade to come.

 How Much Do Surgical Technologists Make?

-According to the BLS (May 2022), the 107,400 surgical technologists nationwide had an annual average salary of $57,500.
-In more detail, here are the salary percentiles of surgical technologists across the US:
+According to the BLS (May 2024), the 113,890 surgical technologists nationwide had an annual average salary of $65,810.
+In more detail, here are the salary percentiles of surgical technologists across the US—the latest data available as of April 2026:

 Education